HiSA-Team/shadowfax/README.md

 interrupt virtualization using RISC-V **Advanced Interrupt Architecture**(*AIA*), if the platform supports it.
 For now, shadowfax **does not** implement this part of the specification.

-Shadowfax generates automatically bindings using `bindgen` API in `build.rs`.

 ## Environment setup

+Shadowfax generates automatically opensbi bindings using `bindgen` API in `build.rs`.

 > [!NOTE]
 > if you are building on a **musl** system make sure to check out the [building on musl systems](#building-on-musl-systems).